 St. John Marylebone

-Now this is exciting: a new St. John is to open on Marylebone Lane at the end of the month, Fergus Henderson and Trevor Gulliver’s first new restaurant in seven years.
+Now this is exciting: a new St. John is to open on Marylebone Lane in late September, Fergus Henderson and Trevor Gulliver’s first new restaurant in seven years.
 They’re staying tight-lipped about details but all communiqués so far suggest a focus on wine and on an expansive, free-form brand of hospitality that will roll from breakfast to lunch to dinner with many glasses of wine and cups of coffee in between.
 Expect baked goods such as sourdough loaves and doughnuts from their Bermondsey bakery; and wines will come from their vineyard in the Minervois.

 St John Marylebone, 98 Marylebone Lane, Marylebone, London, W1U 2JE